WHAT IS CONFIRMATION

 At the confirmation service the candidates renew the promises made for them at baptism.
 The bishop lays his hands on each person with the words ‘Confirm O Lord, your servant with your Holy Spirit’.
 The Holy Spirit will enable the newly-confirmed to live a life of faith, help them to pray and to serve.

 The bishop will also anoint each person with the oil (which was consecrated/ blessed at a special service on Maundy Thursday in Holy Week).
-This oil is a sign of blessing and calling.
+This oil is a sign of blessing and a sign of calling.

 PREPARING FOR CONFIRMATION